St. John's Church, Kolkata: Johann Zoffany's Last Supper

 On the walls of the St. John's Church hangs a painting modeled after Leonardo da Vinci's painting The Last Supper.
-Painted by Johann Zoffany, the painting is not, however, an exact replica of Leonardo's masterpiece.
+Painted by Johann Zoffany for the inauguration of the church as the new Cathedral, the painting is not, however, an exact replica of Leonardo's masterpiece.

 The top left-hand corner of the painting shows a sword, which represents a common peon's tulwar.
-A water ewer standing near the table is a copy of Hindustani spittoon and next to it lies a water-filled beesty bag (a goatskin bag used for storing water).
+A water ewer standing near the table is a copy of Hindustani spittoon and next to it lies a water-filled bhisti bag (a goatskin bag used for storing water).

 The most unusual feature of Zoffany's Last Supper lies in the selection of models used to represent Jesus and his twelve disciples.
 Jesus was portrayed as the Greek priest Father Constantinos Parthenios. while John is represented by W.C.
-Blacquiere, the police magistrate of Calcutta during the 1780s.
+Blacquiere, the police magistrate of Calcutta during the 1780s, in a female form.
 Judas was portrayed as the auctioneer William Tulloh In short, these are all people of power at the time, including people from the East India Trading Company.

 Zoffany's Last Supper has been restored as the result of a co-operation between the INTACH Art Conservation Centre and the Goethe Institut, both of Calcutta.
 They sponsored the German painting conservator Renate Kant (based in Singapore) to supervise the restoration and train the restorers of the INTACH Centre.
 The restoration of Zoffany's Last Supper was completed on 3 July 2010.